Sign In

 • Much higher cost of programming (especially for distance or online programs)

-Most students will opt for the certification while working towards a degree to pursue the registered dietitian credential or licensure.
-This allows them to begin working with clients while continuing their education.
+Most students opt for the certification, which allows them to begin working with clients sooner.
+It’s also a great into to nutrition while pursuing a larger education.
 The hands-on experience is a great resume builder!

 A great place to start is with your ISSA Certified Nutritionist credential!